Several sets of unit tests are distributed with Logtalk. These include the tests in the tests

 script returns a non-zero value, the build will be marked as failed when there are failed tests.
 Consult your CI server documentation for details.

 Most CI servers have HTML publishing plug-ins that should allow linking to the code coverage reports in the build page.
-But depending on the plug-in and on the web browsers used to view build results, you may need to convert the XML reports to HTML (instead of relying in the browser doing the conversion on the fly, which only works in some browsers) using a XSLT processor called as part of the build process.
+But depending on the plug-in and on the web browsers used to view build results, you may need to convert the XML reports to HTML (instead of relying on the browser doing the conversion on the fly, which only works in some browsers) using a XSLT processor called as part of the build process.
 For example:

 $ xsltproc -o coverage_report.html coverage_report.xml

-Be aware that GitHub and GitLab CI/CD pipelines are often run from Docker images as root.
+Be aware that GitHub and GitLab CI/CD pipelines often run from Docker images as root.
 This may result in tests that would pass when run by a normal user to fail when run as root.
 E.g. tests that check for expected permission errors when accessing files and directories.

 GitHub actions and workflows